Dheuster/AFT-FO4Edition/readme.txt

              Appears if the follower is an Active Follower currently in Follow mode.
 Selecting will cause follower to enter Wait mode and Sandbox.

              Hangout Mode is also more persistant that Wait mode.
 If the player fast travels or causes a loading screen, the follower will not catch up until summoned using Summon All Followers.

         f) Come with Me

              Appears on followers you dismissed.
-THat is, they are managed, but not active.
+That is, they are managed, but not active.
 Causes the previously dismissed Follower to begin following you once again.

+             For many imported followers, this is the only way to make them follow you once dismissed.

              If you are at the maximum active follower limit, another follower will automatically be dismissed.

-             For any imported Followers, this may be the only way to tell them to follow you again after being dismissed.

         g) Follow Me

              Appears if an Active follower is in WAIT or HANGOUT Mode.
 Causes them to begin following you again.

         h) Enter Power Armor

             Appears if Follower is not wearing Power Armor but has one assigned.
-            Causes the NPC ti enter their PA.
+            Causes the NPC to enter their PA.
 They will run up to it if it is nearby or the PA will be teleported to them if it is not.

            POWER ARMOR ASSIGNEMENT: